 What to feed your iguana

 A well-balanced iguana diet consists of:

-- 70% dark leafy greens such as collard greens and spinach; 20% bulk vegetables such as cabbage, carrots and broccoli; 10% fruit such as mangoes, bananas and strawberries.
+- 70% dark leafy greens such as collard greens, turnip greens, dandelion greens and spinach; 20% bulk vegetables such as squash, green beans, cabbage, carrots and broccoli; 10% fruit such as mangoes, bananas and strawberries

-- Iguanas benefit from being fed a commercial iguana diet.
+- Iguanas may also benefit from being fed a commercially available pelleted iguana diet

 Things to remember when feeding your iguana: